Exempt Distributions FAQ

 If the company is relying on the exemption in section 2.42(1)(a) to issue securities on conversion or exercise of warrants, special warrants or debentures of the company, you do not need to file a Form 45-106F1.

 The fee is based on the "fair value" of the assets acquired, securities exchanged or debt settled.
 Section 4.3 of Companion Policy 45-106CP, which states “Where securities are issued for non-cash consideration such as assets or resource properties, it is the responsibility of the issuer and its board of directors to determine the fair market value of the assets or resource properties and to retain records to demonstrate how that fair market value was determined.
-In some situations, cash assets that make up working capital could also be considered in the total calculation of the fair market value.
+In some situations, cash assets that make up working capital could also be considered in the total calculation of the fair market value".

 For the purposes of reporting on items 7d and 7f of Form 45-106F1, the fair value must be disclosed in the “Total amount” columns.
 For Schedule 1, the fair value must be disclosed in the “Amount paid” column.
 The information provided in item 7 must reconcile with the information provided in Schedule 1.